simparator/sadecedeneme/README.md

 ### Emails

 ![mails preview](./docs/mails-preview.png)

+The emails list can be configured in the `mailserver.json` file on each server <br/>

 The emails list for this specific server, each decryption has 5 required parameters and 1 optional :